What is Forward Premium?

 Premium = (Forward Rate * Spot Rate) / Spot Rate * 360/Period

-John is a trader and he lives in Australia.
-He has sold some goods in London and is expecting to receive GBP 1000 after 3 months.
-John wants to do an estimation of how much more AUD he is expecting to receive, as he is receiving after 3 months instead of now.
+John is a trader, and he lives in Australia.
+He has sold some goods in London and expects to receive GBP 1000 after three months.
+John wants to estimate how much more AUD he is expecting to receive, as he is receiving after three months instead of now.

 - Forward Rate after 3 months (AUD/GBP) = 1.40

 Annualised Premium = (Forward Rate – Spot Rate) / Spot Rate * (360/90)